CiscoDevNet/merakibeat/README.md

 -  merakikey: Meraki API key secret
 -  merakinewtorkids: Netwroks IDs to be monitored by this plugin format, ["ABC", "XYZ"]
 -  merakiorgid: ID of meraki oragnization

+Following fields to control sections that will be collected by data collector '1' represent data will be collected and '0' means data will be skipped.
+- nwconnstat: 1
+- nwlatencystat: 1
+- devconnstat: 0
+- devlatencystat: 0
+- clconnstat: 0
+- cllatencystat: 0

 All these field are configured in merakibeat.yml config file